lucianopf/wedeploy-statup/README.md

 # Statup at Wedeploy

-This repo aims to provide an easy way to deploy Statup at wedeploy by:
+This repo aims to provide an easy way to deploy [Statup](https://github.com/hunterlong/statup) at [Wedeploy](https://wedeploy.com/) by:

 Pressing here: